-- A number of opportunities are created where people employed are trained in skills they can utilise to either start, develop or maintain their own businesses, or even use to seek opportunities in other programmes than sanitation. - EPWP guidelines must always be used to ensure projects meet the labour-intensive contractual requirements.
+- A number of opportunities are created where people employed are trained in skills they can utilise to either start, develop or maintain their own businesses, or even use to seek opportunities in other programmes than sanitation. - EPWP guidelines must always be used to ensure projects meet the labour-intensive contractual requirement.
 In the process, more opportunities could be created for Community Health Workers (CHWs) who are usually local women working part-time providing primary health care advice and information to individual households as part of hygiene education component of the sanitation project or as an extension of the clinic's health education programme.
-CHWs are mostly employed to implement part of the health and hygiene awareness programme that is linked to sanitation projects.

-- Opportunities for CHWs are enhanced if linked to Municipal Health Services as well as the District Health Services.
+CHWs are mostly employed to implement part of the health and hygiene awareness programme that is linked to sanitation projects. - Opportunities for CHWs are enhanced if linked to Municipal Health Services as well as the District Health Services.
 CHWs could even be trained to offer other health awareness services in areas of HIV/AIDS, childcare, nutrition and immunisation.
 If this type of approach is adopted, the scope of employment for CHWs will extend beyond just sanitation projects time frames.
-There will be ongoing employment for local CHWs and more opportunities will open up for more community members to be employed as CHWs. - Opportunities should be created for post project contracting of small local enterprises in areas of operation and maintenance, and health and hygiene education and promotion.
+There will be ongoing employment for local CHWs and more opportunities will open up for more community members to be employed as CHWs.

+- Opportunities should be created for post project contracting of small local enterprises in areas of operation and maintenance, and health and hygiene education and promotion - 7.5 CHAPTER 5: COMMUNITY AND STAKEHOLDER INVOLVEMENT - 7.5.1 Community involvement and participation